mm-zk/slingshot/README.md

 * added tokens to paymasters - so it now actually calls the fee bundle, and collects the fees.

 * typeC validation works on AA
+* added typeC validation within paymaster.
+* add ratios
+* add nullifiers
+* make rust code more 'stable'

 Next steps:
-* add ratios
-* add typeC validation within paymaster too.
-* add nullifiers (at the end)